Don't Do Me Like That

+"Don't Do Me Like That" is a song by American rock band Tom Petty and the Heartbreakers, released on November 5, 1979 as the lead single from their third studio album, Damn the Torpedoes.
+Written by the band's eponymous frontman, the song was first recorded as a demo with his band, Mudcrutch, in 1974.
+Tom Petty considered giving the song to The J. Geils Band, but producer Jimmy Iovine convinced him to include it on Damn the Torpedoes.

-"Don't Do Me Like That" is a song written by Tom Petty and recorded by Tom Petty and the Heartbreakers.
-It was released in November 1979 as the first single from the album Damn the Torpedoes (1979).
-It reached number 10 on the Billboard Hot 100, becoming the band's only Top 10 hit.
-The single also peaked at number 3 in Canada.
-In the UK, despite airplay by Capital Radio in the summer of 1980, the track failed to make the Top 75 chart.
+The single is one of the band's most popular in North America, and is their only song to reach the top 10 of the Billboard Hot 100.
+It was even more popular in Canada, peaking at No. 3, but in the UK, despite airplay by Capital Radio in the summer of 1980, the track failed to make the Top 75 chart.

 Background

 Petty wrote the song and recorded a demo version with his previous band Mudcrutch in 1974.
-At one point he strongly considered giving the song to The J. Geils Band because he thought it had their sound.
+At one point, he strongly considered giving the song to The J. Geils Band because he thought it had their sound.
 During the Damn the Torpedoes sessions he was convinced by producer Jimmy Iovine to include it on the album because he sensed it would be a hit.

 Reception

 Billboard praised the song for its "strong lyrical hook backed up by some solid mid to fast rock instrumentation" and its "urgent" vocal.
-Cash Box said that it "bounces along to a rock steady, engaging beat, bopping hook, staccato guitar chords with lively production."
-Record World called the hook "irresistible."
+Cash Box said that it "bounces along to a rock steady, engaging beat, bopping hook, staccato guitar chords with lively production".
+Record World called the hook "irresistible".

 The Fort Worth Star Telegram rated it to be the 4th best single of 1979.